-The brain of the Servo Ventilator was the unique Servo control system, which through application of state-of-the-art electronics contributed to a great flexibility in operation and the choice of properties for the ventilation modes.
-Pressure and flow sensors in the patient gas delivery circuit with a very small compressible volume, fed information back to the inspiratory and expiratory valve units several hundred times per second.
+The brain of the Servo Ventilator was the unique Servo control system, state of the art electronics that contributed to far greater flexibility in operation and choices for modes of ventilation.
+Pressure and flow sensors utilizing a very small compressible volume in the patient gas delivery circuit fed information back to the inspiratory and expiratory valve units several hundred times per second.
 Visual and audible alarms were immediately activated if pre-set limits for airway pressure and expiratory minute volume were exceeded.

 1973 - Lung mechanics calculation

-A real clinical breakthrough was the integrated monitoring capabilities of the Servo Ventilator, where the Lung Mechanics Calculator 940 provided six different parameters and served as an aid in choosing the best setting of the ventilator on a breath-by-breath basis.
-A key area of interest was how to set the external PEEP-valve to achieve the best effect on end-expiratory lung volume and oxygenation.
-The Servo Ventilator also made recording and data export possible, which made it the preferred ventilator choice for research in mechanical ventilation, testified by the increasing amount of scientific publications during the 70s.
+Integrated monitoring capabilities of the Servo ventilator were a true clinical breakthrough.
+The Lung Mechanics Calculator 940 provided six different parameters and served as an aid in choosing the ventilator settings on a breath-by-breath basis.
+As an example, this calculator could assist in determination of optimal settings of the external PEEP-valve to achieve the best effect on end-expiratory lung volume and oxygenation.

 1974 - Carbon dioxide analysis

-In the ICU there was a need to continuously measure CO2 as a surrogate for the arterial blood gas pressure PaCO2, which was considered to be time-consuming and expensive.
-The CO2 Analyzer 930 was the first commercial volumetric capnograph and was based on measurement of IR light absorption in a small and fast mainstream sensor connected to the ventilator.
+In the ICU, there was a need to continuously measure CO2 as a surrogate for the arterial blood gas pressure PaCO2.
+This was considered to be time-consuming and expensive.
+The CO2 Analyzer 930 was the first commercial volumetric capnograph, and was based on measurement of IR light absorbtion in a small, fast mainstream sensor connected to the ventilator.
 This provided real-time breath-by-breath end-tidal CO2 concentration, CO2 tidal minute elimination, and deadspace calculations.
-It provided an invaluable contribution in guiding ventilator settings and to the understanding of severity of pulmonary disease, gas distribution in the lungs, circulation and metabolism.
+It provided an invaluable contribution to guidance of ventilator settings and to the understanding of severity of pulmonary disease, gas distribution in the lungs, circulation and metabolism.

 1976 - Servo Ventilator 900B